hamid-m/umn-aem2011-spring2023/syllabus.md

 5. An ability to solve static equilibrium problems involving friction.

 ## Homework and Quizzes
 Recommended homework problems will be posted weekly on the course website.
 You should solve as many of these problems as possible to improve your understanding of the material.
 You are encouraged to contact the instructor and/or the TAs with any questions.
 You are also free to work together with your classmates on the homework, however you should be able to solve the problems on your own.
-Solutions will be posted but the homeworks will not be collected.
+Solutions will be posted but the homework will not be collected.
 Instead, a short quiz will be given at the beginning of each recitation section.
 The quiz problem will be based (with minor changes) on one of the homework problems from the previous week.
 There will be 11 quizzes throughout the semester.
 Each quiz will be worth 2% of your total grade and your quiz score will only be counted if it is greater than your final exam score.
 The contribution of the quizzes to your final grade will be:

 ![Quiz Grade Equation]({{ site.baseurl }}{% link /assets/quiz-eqn.png %})